ubitech/entropy-docs/docs/e_newb.rst

 Register a new Building Area
 ------------------------

-- In order to search the vendor list several consecutive steps have to be undertaken .
+- In order register a new building area several consecutive steps have to be undertaken .
 - Initially the user must login.

 .. image:: assets/ENTROPY_cmdash.png